 There’s something very special about these parts, but the first thing that intrigued me was the fact that both areas are filled with Italians.
 There are so many Italian people here that the villagers are even able to speak the language fluently and vice versa.
 I came across Italians who can speak Kiswahili perfectly.
 Surprising, right?

 I now call this place, ‘a little Italy.’
 It makes sense because Italy is really close, it’s only a six-to-eight-hour flight from Malindi.
 But why is this?
 How could a small African town have such an amazing sense of diversity?
 I mean, the locals here are more fluent in Italian than they are with English…

-Despite the general lifestyle of Watamu being relatively simplistic, if you walk along the beach shores, you will see a lot of beautiful, big resorts and accommodation for tourists.
+Despite the general lifestyle of Watamu being relatively simplistic, if you walk along the beach shores, you will see a lot of beautiful, big resorts and accommodations for tourists.
 It seems this hidden gem is now an irresistible destination for Italian holidaymakers.
-This includes billionaires, international celebrities and top politicians looking for privacy and tranquillity.
+This includes billionaires, international celebrities, and top politicians looking for privacy and tranquility.

 Little Italy In Watamu

 Before I get into why this is.
 I’d like to share with you what Watamu is about and why I and so many others hold this place dear to our hearts.

 This small village is a hidden gem, filled with a diverse town of people including tourists, international homemakers, and locals.
 It is situated along the Kenyan Coastal strip.
 Little Italy is about 557.4 km away from Nairobi, the capital city of Kenya, and 108.1 north of Mombasa.
 In addition, right next door is its neighbor, the rich tropical rainforest called Arabuko Sokoke National Park.
 This is an incredibly lush, tropical forest and supports a number of endemic and endangered animals.

 If You’ve Always Wanted To Travel The Islands